faraday-b/SAD_Coursework/code-of-conduct.md

 Team members must commit code regularly to show collective contribution and coordination.

-All code must be clean, organized and effectively commented.
+All code must be clean, organized, and effectively commented.

 Ensure the application builds without errors in IntelliJ before pushing to the shared repository.